cloudfoundry-tutorials/edx/content/developer-concerns/core-constructs.md

 Org roles do not cascade into spaces.
 Therefore, an `OrgManager` *cannot* deploy apps to spaces in their org.
 However, they can grant the `SpaceDeveloper` role to a user (including themselves) for a particular space.

 ## Quotas

 Quotas are named sets of memory, service, and instance usage limits.
+Quotas are essential guardrails that allow teams to safely operate in a self-service, unimpeded fashion.
 Quotas apply to orgs and spaces.
 Org quotas are mandatory, while space quotas are optional.
 Org-level quotas are shared across all spaces in that org.

-Typically, Cloud Foundry operators will establish quotas for orgs, and OrgManagers will establish quotas for spaces.
+Typically, Cloud Foundry operators will establish quotas for orgs, and OrgManagers will set quotas for spaces.
 After all, resource planning is a collaborative effort.

 ## Constructs as Code

 Compliance requirements often dictate regular audits of environments.
 The above constructs are easily managed using [Terraform](https://www.terraform.io/) and the [Cloud Foundry Terraform Provider](https://registry.terraform.io/providers/cloudfoundry-community/cloudfoundry/latest), enabling automated auditing and enforcement across all organizations.
+Using Terraform is not a requirement.
+However, we mention it here as it provides a declarative way to define and enforce the above constructs in a Cloud Foundry instance.

+Terraform is a product of [Hashicorp](https://www.hashicorp.com/) and is not related to the Cloud Foundry Foundation or project.

 ## Impact

 The constructs in this chapter lay the foundation for a secure, multi-tenant platform that enables users to be self-sufficient.
 Security, compliance, and operations teams work together to define the guard rails in the platform while freeing developers to work unimpeded within those confines.
-This enables technology organizations to operate efficiently, securely, and with unparalled speed.
+This enables technology organizations to operate efficiently, securely, and with unparalleled speed.